Car Insurance

 You can find further information about cancellations, including fees and charges, in the ‘About Your Policy‘ section at the top of the Car Insurance page.

 To transfer your insurance from one car to another you will need to contact your insurance provider in the first instance to advise them as to your new vehicle details.
 Your insurance provider will then recalculate your price and offer you the option to either insure your new vehicle or cancel your policy.
-You will have to pay either a mid-term-adjustment or cancellation fee to cover the administration involved in changing your insured car.

 Please be advised that, if you choose to cancel your policy it is up to you to get alternative cover.
 Please be aware that it is against the law to drive a vehicle on a public road without insurance.